fridek/draft-sporeba-tsvwg-mobile-l4s/draft-sporeba-tsvwg-mobile-l4s.md

 ## Uplink Active Queue Management (AQM) {#uplink-aqm}

 The link-layer uplink buffer within mobile subsystems (such as cellular modems and Wi-Fi drivers) operates as a dynamic bottleneck subject to rapid capacity fluctuations driven by radio grant scheduling, carrier aggregation shifts, and physical layer channel fading.
-To ensure consistently low latency under these volatile conditions without inducing throughput degradation, implementations MUST deploy a Dual-Queue Coupled AQM framework adhering strictly to the functional design specifications of {{RFC9332}}.
+To help achieve consistently low latency under these volatile conditions without inducing throughput degradation, implementations MUST deploy a Dual-Queue Coupled AQM framework adhering strictly to the functional design specifications of {{RFC9332}}.

 To optimize performance within the specific constraints of mobile device link-layer environments, the underlying AQM parameters MUST be configured as follows: